oneapi-src/oneCCL/doc/rst/source/env-variables.rst

    * - <value>
      - Description
    * - ``1``
      - Uses compute kernels to transfer data across GPUs for the ``ALLGATHERV`` collective.
+The default value.
    * - ``0``
      - Uses copy engines to transfer data across GPUs for the ``ALLGATHERV`` collective.
-The default value.

 **Description**

-Set this environment variable to enable compute kernels for the ``ALLGATHERV`` collective using device (GPU) buffers.
+Set this environment variable to enable compute kernels that pipeline data transfers across tiles in the same GPU with data transfers across different GPUs,  for the ALLGATHERV collective using device (GPU) buffers.